 At the core of our research is a commitment to deliver high-quality work which engages with contemporary academic/social/political debates.
 Recent work has addressed: citizen journalism, global crises, climate change, racism, ‘right to die’ debates and the challenges facing the media industries and civil society.

-Our core research groups 'Digital Media and Society', 'Journalism Studies', 'Mediatized Conflict', 'Race, Representation and Cultural Politics' and 'Risk, Science, Health and the Media' are complemented by cross-disciplinary and cross-sector collaborations such as the (Re)Constructing Multiculturalism network and the Chronic Disorders of Consciousness Research Centre.
+Our core research groups 'Digital Media and Society', 'Journalism Studies', 'Mediatized Conflict', 'Race, Representation and Cultural Politics' and 'Risk, Science, Health and the Media' are complemented by cross-disciplinary and cross-sector collaborations such as the (Re)Constructing Multiculturalism network and the Coma and Disorders of Consciousness Research Centre.

 'Fans on Foot' - Developing jewellery to alert TV series fans to nearby hot spots and guide them to significant film locations

-The next conference will be the Meaning of Migration Conference 2014.
+The next conference will be the Future of Journalism Conference (2015).

 The Research Seminar Series is an exciting opportunity to find out more about the cutting-edge work going on within JOMEC, the University and the world outside.